vicentepese/AT-HLA/README.md

 ```

 ### 4.1.2 Decription
-Provided a haplotype, it performs a count of heterozygous and homozygous cases and controls and will test against a reference of non-carriers.
+Provided an haplotype, it performs a count of heterozygous and homozygous cases and controls, and will test agains a reference of non-carriers.

 ### 4.1.3 Settings
 Please, in addition to the necessary settings described in Section 2.2.3 include: